Pilikambi Rural LLG: Government

 The Pilikambi LLG has one President, 19 Village Councillors and 2 appointed women reps.
 The main Pilikambi government station and council chamber is in Kepelam Village.
 Kepelam village is owned by both Sambe and Apulin tribes and is looked after by its traditional Chief Akem.

 Pilikambi Sub District is the home to Lake Lau, the Mighty Lagaip river (head of Strickland and Fly), Aipiandak salt Lake, Mt Sugarloaf, and many great rivers like Sepik and Purari originates from the Yopos Plateau near Lake Lau.
 Tee or Moka is common amongst the Pilikambi people.

 Notable people

 Some of Papua New Guinea's great men originate from Pilikambi.
-These include Sir Tei Abal, First Opposition Leader, his son Samuel Tei Abal, Paul Paken Torato, Kundapen Kelvin Talyaga, Basil Murian and the Current Governor of Enga Grand Chief Peter Ipatas.
+These include Sir Tei Abal, First Opposition Leader, his son Sam Abal, Paul Paken Torato, Kundapen Kelvin Talyaga, Basil Murian and the Current Governor of Enga Grand Chief Peter Ipatas.
 Ipatas, Murian and Talyaga hail from Apulin tribes whilst Abal and Torato come from the Sambe tribe.
 Abal and Torato come from the same clan of Temaga Tiagan of Yaingel Valley while Murian and Talyaga come from the same clan Sikita and same sub-clan Nerul.